y1ach/y1ach/README.md

 Amateur Programmer
 ------------------

-I am leraning to code since 5 years I have started with python.
+I am learning to code since 5 years.
+I have started with python.
 Now I learn C# and HTML.
 I am 16 years old

 * 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [yigitaliclik@gmail.com](mailto:yigitaliclik@gmail.com)